 A special relationship has developed between Outlanders and reptyl, two-legged predators that dominate the ecosystem.
 Other dangers lurk below the sand, including ‘sand traps’ – huge carnivorous worms.
 The dangerous Ghote Swamps lie to the east of the Rift.
 The volcanic Darth Mountains form a symbolic border to the Outlands.
 Further north, Mount Fury and Glass Mountain are major landmarks.
 The Birdsong Delta lies to the south, a place of great spiritual significance.

-Every aspect of the landscape of Eco mirrors the Dreamtime, when the Great Tree – a green giant with a single, all-seeing eye – rode on Dolor the first dragon and called forth life from the rocks.
+Every aspect of the landscape of Eco mirrors the Dreamtime, when the Great Tree – a green giant with a single, all-seeing eye – rode on Dolor the first wyvern and called forth life from the rocks.
 Inert Scitha Machines litter the landscape.
 Many believe they were conveyances of the nature spirits.
 The shaman also use the Magda Stones to communicate, believing them to be the tears of the Great Tree.
 In reality they are Scitha energy devices.

 Is essentially tribal, but plentiful food has supported an easy-going lifestyle where nothing much ever changes, apart from the seasons.
 Shamans are the lawkeepers and political in their outlook.
-There is an underlying tension with dragon-witches, who don’t care for politics and who possess greater powers.
+There is an underlying tension with witches, who don’t care for politics and who possess greater powers.
 Families tend to have different occupations – for example, trufflers, tree-menders, house-makers, shipwrights, fisherfolk, flinters.

 Rift people view the sea with great suspicion and few venture into it.
-The rowan are a mystical sect concerned with the tree-spirits and magical rocks, and offer a challenge to the shamans.
+The Rowan are a mystical sect concerned with the tree-spirits and magical rocks, and offer a challenge to the shamans.
 Rift life is ties to the seasons, and although there is a simple form of writing, almost all history is verbal.
 Few tools exist and any form of machinery is taboo.
 Rifters are mostly vegan in their diet, but some secretly eat meat.